hexuria/ddd-cqrs-es/docs/testing/complex-logic.md

     fn test_failed_business_rule_validations() {
         let account_id = "account-123".to_owned();

-        // Test 1: Cannot deposit money on an account that has not been opened yet AggregateFixture::<BankAccount>::new()
+        // Scenario 1: Cannot deposit money on an account that has not been opened yet AggregateFixture::<BankAccount>::new()
             .given(vec![]) // No history
             .when(BankAccountCommand::DepositMoney { amount: 100 })
             .then_expect_error(BankAccountError::AccountNotYetOpen);

-        // Test 2: Cannot withdraw more money than the current available balance AggregateFixture::<BankAccount>::new()
+        // Scenario 2: Cannot withdraw more money than the current available balance AggregateFixture::<BankAccount>::new()
             .given(vec![
                 // Replay history to establish a balance of $100